ydb-platform/ydb/ydb/docs/en/core/integrations/grafana.md

 The Grafana plugin supports various authentication [authentication methods](../reference/ydb-sdk/auth.md).

-Here is an example for this data source using user/password:
+Below is an example config for authenticating a {{ ydb-short-name }} data source using username and password:

 ```yaml
 apiVersion: 1